 - Video tutorials showing how to access the files and assign them in Google Classroom

 - Support for using the resources from me

 - ONE EDITABLE slide in case you have something specific you want your students to work on

-However, if you are not certain if the warm-up is for you, I’ve got a Math Warm-up FREE SAMPLE that you can download right now to get a better idea of how the resource can be used in your classroom.
+However, if you are not sure if the warm-up is for you, I’ve got a Math Warm-up FREE SAMPLE that you can download right now below to get a better idea of how the resource can be used in your classroom.

 What are your teacher’s pain points?
 What would you love to see in a math warm-up?
 Let me know in the comments.